 Reference-less One of the main limitations for the current metrics is that they require gold references to compute similarity scores.
 However, many possible summaries are valid for one source document.
 We argue that the universe of correct outputs is much larger than in other generation tasks such as machine translation.
-This explains why the correlations with humans is largely reduced when computed with one reference instead of 11 (see Table 1: BERTScore-f drops from 23.1 to 11.8 in average, and other metrics likewise).
+This explains why the correlations with human judgments are largely reduced when they are computed with only one reference instead of 11 (see Table 1: BERTScore-f drops from 23.1 to 11.8 in average, and other metrics likewise).
 Unfortunately, assuming the availability of as many as 11 gold references is not realistic in most scenarios, due to the cost of obtaining reference summaries.